corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/cordapps/api-flows.md

 ### SendAndReceive

 You can use a single call to send data to a counterparty and wait to receive data of a specific type back.
-The type of data sent doesn’t need to match the type of the data received:
+The type of data sent does not need to match the type of the data received:

 {{< tabs name="tabs-11" >}}
 {{% tab name="kotlin" %}}